Updated February 14, 2019

 Additionally, increased activity forces feet to sweat at a higher rate, which in turn means bacteria have more opportunities to latch onto sweat and create foul odors.

 Socks that have been finished with an antibacterial treatment are the fastest and easiest way to solve this issue.

-Certain socks have been manufactured with antimicrobial materials which can help kill and prevent the growth of bacteria and can aid in the fight against foot odour.
+Certain socks have been manufactured with antimicrobial materials which can help prevent the growth of bacteria and, as a result, can aid in the fight against foot odour.

 Yes, they really do!

 When you select socks that have been enhanced with antimicrobials, the treated fabric resists the growth of unwanted, odour-causing bacteria.